Dale Coyne: Driving career

 Coyne made his CART debut in 1984 at Portland, but failed to qualify.
-He attempted to make 5 other races that year, but only made the field in one of them, the race at Mid-Ohio where he finished 14th in his first race.
+He attempted to make five other races that year, but only made the field in one of them, the race at Mid-Ohio where he finished 14th in his first race.

-He returned in 1985 and again failed to qualify or had mechanical issues that prevented him from qualifying in the first five races he attempted.
+Coyne returned in 1985 and again failed to qualify or had mechanical issues that prevented him from qualifying in the first five races he attempted.
 The first race that season that he made was his first oval start, at Michigan International Speedway and he was knocked out after 40 laps due to engine trouble.
 Coyne made four more starts that season and was sidelined in all of them by mechanical problems.

 Coyne and his team built their new proprietary chassis, the DC-1, for 1986 but results did not substantially improve.
 The car missed the field in its first attempt at Phoenix and caught on fire in pit lane at Long Beach.
 It wasn't until September that the car managed to finish a race, with Coyne bringing home a 12th-place finish at Sanair Super Speedway.
 Coyne was earlier credited with 12th place at Cleveland even though he was taken out of the race by a broken half-shaft.
-The 2 points that he earned for these races would be the most he would earn in a season in his career and he was credited with 34th place in the championship standings.
+The two points that he earned for these races would be the most he would earn in a season in his career and he was credited with 34th place in the championship standings.

 The DC-1 was disposed of for 1987 and Coyne switched to the more reliable year-old March 86C chassis.
 However, Coyne again missed the first three races of the season and made his first start in June at Portland.
 He made 8 starts but only finished one race and did not earn any championship points.

 Coyne returned with the same, now two-year-old, March chassis in 1988 and after failing to qualify for the Phoenix race, made his first attempt to qualify for the Indianapolis 500, but failed to make that race as well.
-He made 9 starts in 14 attempts that year and finished two of them.
+He made nine starts in 14 attempts that year and finished two of them.
 He was credited with a single point and 12th place in the Miami race despite being knocked out by engine failure.

 Coyne attempted to make the Indy 500 again in 1989 but missed the field.
-He also drove in the Pocono Raceway race but was knocked out after 4 laps by gearbox failure.
+He also drove in the Pocono Raceway race but was knocked out after four laps by gearbox failure.

-He returned to the cockpit in 1991 when he had no pay driver to fill his seat and made two starts in 3 attempts, but again suffered mechanical issues in both races.
+Coyne returned to the cockpit in 1991 when he had no pay driver to fill his seat and made two starts in three attempts, but again suffered mechanical issues in both races.